MicrosoftDocs/azure-devops-docs/docs/repos/git/manage-large-files.md

 - Don't commit compressed archives of data.
 It's better to uncompress the files and commit the diffable sources.
 Let Git handle compressing the data in your repo.
 - Avoid committing compiled code and other binary dependencies.
 Commit the source and build the dependencies, or use a package management solution to version and supply these files to your system.
-- Store configuration and other structured data in diffable plain text formats, such as JSON.
+- Store configuration and other structured data in diffable plain-text formats, such as JSON.

 ## What is Git LFS?